Sex Crimes Lawyers in Miami, FL

 In Miami and South Florida, sex offenses are defined as unwanted sexual contact, illicit sexual intercourse, or prohibited behavior with the intention of obtaining sexual gratification without force or threat of force, where the victim is not capable of giving consent.
 These crimes come with varying punishments.
-If you or a loved one are facing sex offenses or sexual assault charges, please get in touch with or criminal defense lawyers right away.
+If you or a loved one are facing sex offenses or sexual assault charges, please get in touch with criminal defense lawyers right away.

 Sex Offense Charges in Florida

 A number of factors determine the severity of sex offense charges filed by Florida courts.
-When deciding on which, if any, sex crime to charge you with, officials will take into account the acts that occurred, age of the victim, whether or not penetration occurred, among other factors.
+When deciding on which, if any, sex crime to charge you with, officials will take into account the acts that occurred, the age of the victim, and whether or not penetration occurred, among other factors.

 The main factor that sex offenses hinge on is whether consent was freely and willfully given.
-In Florida, if a victim made it clear via verbal or non-verbal communication that they were not giving consent to a sex act, a person can be charged with a sexual offense.
+In Florida, if a victim made it clear via verbal or non-verbal communication that they were not giving consent to a sex act, a person could be charged with a sexual offense.

 If the act was committed to a minor, the suspect in question will be immediately charged with a sex crime because minors cannot legally give consent.

 Sexual battery is committed when the accused had vaginal, anal, or oral contact with the victim without their consent.
 Sexual battery is also an automatic charge in Statutory Rape cases in the following situations: